cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 - Sensible locale settings

-No entry point and/or command is required in the image definition, as Cloud Native PostgreSQL overrides it with its own instance manager.
+No entry point and/or command is required in the image definition, as Cloud Native PostgreSQL overrides it with its instance manager.

 !!!
 Warning
     Application Container Images will be used by Cloud Native PostgreSQL